torvalds/linux/Documentation/process/email-clients.rst

 (This should be fixable.)

-It's a good idea to send a patch to yourself, save the received message, and successfully apply it with 'patch' before sending patches to Linux mailing lists.
+It's a good idea to send a patch to yourself, save the received message, and successfully apply it with 'patch' before sending patches to GNU/Linux mailing lists.